Brisbane Commercial Conveyancing

 - Buying or selling off-the-plan commercial developments

-When you are buying or selling commercial real estate, it is imperative that you receive the right legal advice to ensure that your interests are protected.
-There are a number of complex matters to take into consideration during the conveyancing process including commercial or retail leases, land tax, town planning and zoning implications, the permitted use of the land, and GST.
+When you are buying or selling business-related real estate, it is imperative that you receive the right legal advice to ensure that your interests are protected.
+There are a number of complex matters to take into consideration during the process, including commercial or retail leases, land tax, town planning and zoning implications, the permitted use of the land, and GST.

-Attwood Marshall Lawyers is a PEXA certified e-conveyancing law firm.
-Electronic conveyancing gives you greater certainty that your settlement will happen on-time, without the risk of errors or delays happening along the way.
+Attwood Marshall Lawyers is a PEXA-certified e-conveyancing law firm.
+Our electronic services give you greater certainty that your settlement will happen on-time, without the risk of errors or delays happening along the way.
 The advantage of a digital property settlement also means sale proceeds are processed as clear funds to the seller’s nominated bank account, which means money changes hands quickly and securely.

 Buyers can also have peace of mind as registration of ownership happens instantly.